alastortenebris/hardinfo2-flatpak/README.md

 This is a WIP flatpak for [hardinfo2](https://hardinfo2.org/)/

-What doesn't work: The hardinfo2 service does not work. dmidecode also does not seem to work.
+What doesn't work:
+- hardinfo2.service
+- dmidecode
+- The boot log